Guilded-Tools/GuildedSessionLogger/README.md

 var loginCookie = 'your cookie in quotes or apostrophe here';
 login(loginCookie);
 ```

-# Sessions and Cookies
-This project logs session cookies.
-This means that your cookie may expire, unlike Discord tokens.

 # Making a request with a cookie
 So you want to make a selfbot of a sort?